 Terminal buildings at all cruise ship tender docks are small, shaded areas where passengers are gathered for tours or wait there to be tendered back to the cruise ship.

-All cruise ship terminals are located within walking distance from most of the city highlights.
+All cruise terminals are located within walking distance from most of downtown's highlights.
 Cayman Islands have their own public transportation service.
 Taxis are also readily available on the island.

-In May 2017, the port announced a project for a new cruise ship terminal in George Town harbour.
-The new facility's funding would involve a construction company financing the new piers building in return for a percentage of annual revenue that the facility generates (mainly from passenger fees).
-More details on the project are expected later in 2017.
+In May 2017, the seaport announced a project for constructing a new/larger cruise ship terminal in George Town Harbour.
+The new facility is all-privately funded (by Carnival, RCCL-Royal Caribbean, Disney, and MSC) and involves a construction company for the new piers building in return for a percentage of annual revenue that the terminal generates (mainly from passenger fees / ~US$8 per person).

 George Town tours, shore excursions, hotels